stattlab/atomistic-scale-simulations/molecular-models-and-interactions/electrostatics.md

 - Real space: efficient for short-range potentials
 - Reciprocal space: efficient way to treat smooth periodic functions
-- Ewald: efficient way to sum a divergent and long-range interaction by summing part in real space and part in reciprocal space
+- Ewald: efficient way to sum a divergent and long-range interaction by summing part in real space and part in reciprocal space{cite}`toukmaji199`

 Choose $k=\frac{1}{\sqrt{2}\sigma}$, the inverse screening length, and the number of wavevectors to be accurate and efficient.

 - Self-interactions are commonly excluded.